samholst/weather-service/README.md

 My intent is to name the methods used in the project as a way to self document what the method does and it's purpose.
 In the circumstance it may not be clear by the method name alone, it will have a comment above the method.

+I've incorporated Grape::API due to its inherent structure, ability to self document, and create a clean way of generating and maintaing API's.

 ## Tests